websavers/WordPress-Safer-Cookies/safer-cookies/readme.txt

 === Safer Cookies ===
-Contributors: whiteshadow
+Contributors: whiteshadow, websavers
 Tags: cookie, session, admin, login, security
-Requires at least: 2.5
+Requires at least: 2.7
-Tested up to: 2.9
+Tested up to: 6.4.2
-Stable tag: 1.2
+Stable tag: 2.0

 Ties the WP session cookie to your IP address so that it can't be used to get access to you blog from another computer.